BrunoHerault/Couac/CouacAnalyses.md

 *Relative frequencies of the 20 most abundant families in either Apparently Anthropized Plot (AAP) or Apparently Non-anthropized Plot (ANP).
 Wilcoxon Rank test of significance.*

-Indicator Species in anthropized AAP plots
+Indicator Species of anthropized AAP plots
 ------------------------------------------

 The indicator species analysis led to the identification of 13 indicator species (*i.e.* species that were both more exclusive and more abundant) for AAPs, and 4 species only for ANPs.
 Among the species associated with AAPs were 3 *Inga*, 2 species of Burseraceae, 2 of Arecaceae and 2 Euphorbiaceae. *Oenocarpus bacaba* and *Astrocaryum sciophilum*, both palms, were especially present on the plot MCwila. *Pourouma minor*, a common successional species, was found mainly in plots Aca and FC.
 Concerning indicator species for ANPs, two Lecythidaceae species stands out among which *Lecythis persistens* known to be locally abundant, *e.g.* in the Paracou sites Par6 and Par18.
 The other two species associated with ANPs were less abundant, but highly exclusive.